elkolorado/vinted-discord-bot/README.md

 1. After downloading the repository, open a terminal and navigate to the bot's folder.

-2. Run the following command to install the required dependencies, including Puppeteer:
+2. Run the following command to install the required dependencies

    ```bash
    npm i